Historical Fiction

 To research his novel about Mozart’s sister, he learned to play the piano.
 For his Caravaggio novel, he studied oil painting and fought with a rapier.
 His next novel is set in Jerusalem, where he lived for 20 years.
 He is married to the American humorist Devorah Blachor.

 Stay in touch with the latest from Matt Rees.
+Sign up and get an exclusive free short story.

 Latest Posts